-To operate the speed control and test programming, place the vehicle on a stable block or stand so that all of the drive wheels are off the ground.
-Disconnect motor wires "A" and "C" (see page 12), this will ensure the motor does not drive the wheels during testing.
+To operate the speed control and test programming, place the vehicle on a stable block or stand so that all of the driven wheels are off the ground.
+Disconnect motor wires "A" and "C" (see page 14), this will assure the motor does not drive the wheels during testing.
 Do not test programming without disconnecting the motor wires.